jafaryor/knowledge-base/Web/HTTP/REST.md

 5. __Code on Demand (optional)__

-    Servers are able to temporarily extend or customize the functionality of a client by transferring logic to it that it can execute.
-Examples of this may include compiled components such as Java applets and client-side scripts such as JavaScript.

-6. __Code on Demand__ (optional)

     REST allows client functionality to be extended by downloading and executing code in the form of applets or scripts.
 This simplifies clients by reducing the number of features required to be pre-implemented.

 #### [More about REST](https://restfulapi.net/)